Stinging Nettle: 9 Benefits, Properties & How to Make Nettle Tea

 8. Strengthening bones

-Nettle is rich in iron, calcium, magnesium, potassium, zinc, vitamin K and boron, which are minerals that are essential for bone health.
+Stinging nettle is rich in iron, calcium, magnesium, potassium, zinc, vitamin K and boron, which are minerals that are essential for bone health.

-Nettle can help to increase bone density and strengthen bones, as well as prevent osteoporosis.
+Stinging nettle can help to increase bone density and strengthen bones, as well as prevent osteoporosis.

 9. Helping to treat an enlarged prostate

-Some studies show that nettle root can be used to help in the treatment of an enlarged prostate by reducing the action of the enzymes responsible for testosterone production of testosterone.
+Some studies show that stinging nettle root can be used to help in the treatment of an enlarged prostate by reducing the action of the enzymes responsible for testosterone production of testosterone.

-Properties in nettle
+Properties in stinging nettle

-Although it may contain many health benefits, nettle is not a substitute for medical treatment and should be used under the guidance of a doctor or herbalist.
+Although it may contain many health benefits, stinging nettle is not a substitute for medical treatment and should be used under the guidance of a doctor or herbalist.

-How to make nettle tea
+How to make stinging nettle tea

-Nettle tea is quick and easy to make, and can provide you with various health benefits.
+Stinging nettle tea is quick and easy to make, and can provide you with various health benefits.

 Ingredients

-- 1 tablespoon of dried nettle leaves
+• 1 tablespoon of dried stinging nettle leaves

 How to prepare

-Add the dried nettle leaves to the hot water and allow to soak for 10 minutes.
+Add the dried stinging nettle leaves to the hot water and allow to soak for 10 minutes.
 Once it has cooled, strain the tea and drink up to 2 cups per day.

-You can also reap the benefits of nettle by taking it in a capsule form.
+You can also reap the benefits of stinging nettle by taking it in a capsule form.
 You can take one 400 mg capsule, 2 to 3 times per day, as directed by your doctor.

 Possible side effects

-Nettle side effects usually only emerge when this plant is consumed in very high quantities.
+Stinging nettle side effects usually only emerge when this plant is consumed in very high quantities.
 Side effects may include stomach pain, diarrhea, constipation, allergies, and skin itching.
 In women, it can cause cramping and increased uterine contractions, and may be lead to a miscarriage if taken during pregnancy.

-Nettle can also decrease blood pressure levels and make blood pressure control more difficult in people with hypertension.
+Stinging nettle can also decrease blood pressure levels and make blood pressure control more difficult in people with hypertension.
 It can also greatly reduce blood sugar levels, leading to hypoglycemia in diabetics.

 Contraindications for use

-Nettle should not be used by pregnant women, as it can increase uterine contractions and lead to premature birth, fetal deformities or miscarriage.
+Stinging nettle should not be used by pregnant women, as it can increase uterine contractions and lead to premature birth, fetal deformities or miscarriage.
 Nettle should also be avoided during breastfeeding, as the toxic effects in babies are still not entirely known.

 This plant is not recommended for people with kidney problems or cardiac problems, as it can worsen these conditions.